SHARON AIKEN - Director

 How long have you been a Muskokan - The Bryden family started vacationing in Muskoka in 1949, renting the former staff quarters of the old Summit House at the very tip of Lake Joseph.
 In the early 50’s, we purchased a cottage immediately beside Aston Villa on Lake Muskoka.
 Eventually, I acquired the old Prowse family cottage on Tondern Island in 1996, now the cottage home for myself, my wife Lynda, our two daughters and our four grandchildren.

-What interested you in serving on the MRA Board - I have always felt a responsibility to become active in community affairs through the local ratepayer association.
+What interested you in serving on the Ratepayers Board - I have always felt a responsibility to become active in community affairs through the local ratepayer association.
 I became heavily involved in ensuring that the Touchstone redevelopment of Aston Villa would be a credit to Muskoka, sensitive to its environment, and provide new lifestyle accommodation for visitors and the traveling public.